 There are no restrictions or prohibitions on third party funding in Brazil.
 However, such funding mechanisms are relatively new and there is not a lot of competition in the market.
-There is virtually no existing market to obtain after-the-event insurance that could cover any adverse cost risk.
+There is virtually no existing market to obtain after-theevent insurance that could cover any adverse cost risk.

-(e) Laws Applicable to Shareholder Claims in Brazil
+Laws Applicable to Shareholder Claims in Brazil

-A. The Brazilian Securities Law and Corporation Law
+The Brazilian Securities Laws and Corporation Law